Ewuly/Moria/README.md

 🧪A lending multi-chain platform which enables cross-chain interactions between Bitcoin, Ethereum, and Solana.

+## The project
+Moria is a multi-chain lending platform that enables seamless cross-chain interactions between Bitcoin, Ethereum, and Solana.

+Read the Lite Paper:

+**Rootstock**: We integrated Rootstock to facilitate native exchanges between Bitcoin and Ethereum, allowing users to lend Bitcoin and obtain Ether seamlessly.
+Building on Rootstock was a smooth experience due to its robust documentation and active developer community, which provided valuable support and resources throughout the integration process.

 ## Requirements

 Before you begin, you need to install the following tools: